usegalaxy-eu/website/index-spatialomics.md

 ## Segmentation and Preprocessing

-Tools for segmenting and pre-processing the spatial transcriptomics data into SpatialData objects.
+Tools for segmenting and pre-processing the spatial transcriptomics data into SpatialData objects:

 Tool | Description
 --- | ---